 Scammers are using a fake company name to lure victims into depositing $1,000 or more for used cars.
-This fraudulent activity has been reported within the last week.
 The scammers are using the name “Dewitt Guam Car Mover’s and Escrow Service” and other fake names similar to the names of other local businesses.
 The scammers are using classified advertisement sites, such as Craigslist, to post fake used car listings.

 DeWitt Guam does not sell used cars online.